yan-man/lottery-dapp/README.md

 <img src="./readme/mint-1.gif" height="400"/>

 Enter some amount of eth and it should calculate how many tickets you are able to mint, as well as your odds of winning the lottery, which is based on the proportion of tickets you have minted relative to the total.
-For example, if there are 3,000 total tickets and you mint 1,000 more, you would have a 25% chance of winning.
+For example, if there are 3,000 total tickets and you mint 1,000 more, you would have a 25% chance of winning (ie, you own 1,000 of a total of 4,000 outstanding tickets).

 <img src="./readme/mint-2.gif" height="400"/>